 This is no small issue.
-The following extract, which comes from pages 82-84 of The Hyper-Grace Gospel, reveals a huge division in the church as to what pleases the Lord.
+The following extract, which comes The Hyper-Grace Gospel, reveals a huge division in the church as to what pleases the Lord.
 While some, like me, preach unconditional love and say things like “It’s impossible for you to disappoint God,” others, like Dr. Michael Brown, worry that we can displease the Lord and become unpleasing to him.

 Hyper-grace preacher: “We are totally pleasing in our Father’s sight.”

-Dr. Brown: “It is absolutely false to claim that when God looks at us, He always ‘loves what He sees.’” (page 112)
+Dr. Brown: “It is absolutely false to claim that when God looks at us, he always ‘loves what He sees.’”

 The difference is the hyper-grace preacher is talking about you, while Dr. Brown is talking about the things that you do.